thiblahute/meson-website/Porting-from-autotools.md

-I will take [appstream-glib](https://github.com/hughsie/appstream-glib/) as example project.
+This page uses [appstream-glib](https://github.com/hughsie/appstream-glib/) as an example project.
 Appstream-Glib contains some libraries, gobject-introspection, tests, man pages, i18n, bash-completion with optional flags to build/notbuild support for some things.

+Meson comes with a helper script <tt>autotools2meson</tt> that you can use to convert the basic structure of your project.

 ## Configure.ac

-First of all, I'll take `configure.ac` and will try to write the same in `meson.build`.
+First let's look at `configure.ac` and write the same in `meson.build`.

 ```
 AC_PREREQ(2.63)